leandrofagundes/uchallenge/README.md

 You can get it here:
 https://dotnet.microsoft.com/en-us/download/dotnet/6.0

-Take the SDK version if you wanna develop or the ASP.NET Core Runtime if you is just setting up a server.
+Take the SDK version if you wanna develop or the ASP.NET Core Runtime if you are just setting up a server.

 ### Source Code

 The solution was developed using Visual Studio 2022, but work's with Visual Studio 2019 too.
 You could use VSCode if you prefer, but there is probably a chance of a few changes to make it run properly.
-You can find the solution file inside the folder \src as uchallenge.sln.
+You can find the solution file inside the folder \src as 'uchallenge.sln'.
 Opening the solution with a Visual Studio IDE, you can Build and Run the application pretty easily, but here, I'll show you the commands needed to do it from a terminal.

 ### Application

-Before we talk about the commands to run the application, lets make sure your Database is properly configured based on the appsettings of the application.
+Before we talk about the commands to run the application, let's make sure your Database is properly configured based on the app settings of the application.
-If you are using a Database with Windows Authentication, the setup is ready for you, but, if you want to connect to database using sa database user or another one, make sure you change the connection string properly.
+If you are using a Database with Windows Authentication, the setup is ready for you, but, if you want to connect to the database using a database user or another one, make sure you change the connection string properly.
-You can find the connection string in the folder /src/UChallenge.WebAPI/appSettings.json as the Node ConnectionString, with attribute UChallenge.
-Keep the name and change the content for attende your needs:
+You can find the connection string in the folder /src/UChallenge.WebAPI/appSettings.json as the Node ConnectionString, with the attribute UChallenge.
+Keep the name and change the content for attendees' needs:
 ´´´
 "ConnectionStrings": {
     "UChallenge": "Data Source=.;Initial Catalog=UChallenge;Integrated Security=true;Encrypt=False;"